prettier/eslint-config-prettier/README.md

 You can run it using `npx`:

 ```
-npx eslint --print-config path/to/main.js | npx eslint-config-prettier-check
+npx eslint-config-prettier path/to/main.js
 ```

 (Change `path/to/main.js` to a file that exists in your project.)

-In theory you need to run `npx eslint --print-config file.js | npx eslint-config-prettier-check` for every single file in your project to be 100% sure that there are no conflicting rules, because ESLint supports having different rules for different files.
-But usually you’ll have about the same rules for all files, so it is enough to run the command on one file (pick one that you won’t be moving).
-If you use [multiple configuration files] or [overrides], you can (but you probably don’t need to!) run the above script several times with different `--print-config` arguments, such as:
+In theory you need to run the tool for every single file in your project to be 100% sure that there are no conflicting rules, because ESLint supports having different rules for different files.
+But usually you’ll have about the same rules for all files, so it is good enough to run the command on one file.
+But if you use [multiple configuration files] or [overrides], you can provide several files check:

 ```
-npx eslint --print-config index.js | npx eslint-config-prettier-check
-npx eslint --print-config test/index.js | npx eslint-config-prettier-check
-npx eslint --print-config legacy/main.js | npx eslint-config-prettier-check
+npx eslint-config-prettier index.js test/index.js legacy/main.js
 ```

 Exit codes: